TBM97/Marvel-Quiz/README.md

 Main elements:

 Intro section with instructions.
 Questions display with answers displaying in random order.
- Inmediate visual and audio feedback for the asnwered questions.
+Inmediate visual feedback for the asnwered questions.
 A timer.
 Highscores sortered and registered with localStorage.
 Additional given characteristics: This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 The development process